litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.1.29
+- [Improvement] Helm install includes support for auto-scaling.
+- [Improvement] Caching is enabled by default

 ### 0.1.28 August 26, 2022
 - [Bug Fix] Fixed a deadlock bug which resulted in a delay in the implementation and activation of Ingress configuration updates.